 The Fiji Islands are often referred to as ‘The Paradise Islands’.
-The friendliness of the people, the sun, the stunning nature.
+The friendliness of the people, the sun, and the stunning nature.
 It’s simply what your dream holiday is made of.
 The country is not only offering relaxation but also adventurous activities, especially involving the warm waters of the South Pacific.

 Snorkeling in Fiji

-However, there is one activity, which is – as long as you know how to swim – very affordable and great fun: I am talking about snorkeling in Fiji.
+However, there is one activity, which is, as long as you know how to swim, very affordable and great fun: I am talking about snorkeling in Fiji.
 With a basic outfit, a mask, snorkel, and fins (and maybe a wetsuit in winter) you can already start enjoying Fiji’s underwater beauty.
 Even in shallow water close to the shore, you will encounter fish swimming along with stunning coral while you are carried through the buoyancy of the saltwater and enjoy some of the best snorkeling in the world.

 1. Keep to a buddy system

 Never go out alone!
 Find a snorkel buddy who is accompanying you on your snorkeling trip and who stays nearby at all times.
-In the unlikely event, that you should need help, your buddy can assist you and you will both benefit in terms of convenience, safety, and fun.
+In the unlikely event that you should need help, your buddy can assist you, and you will both benefit in terms of convenience, safety, and fun.
 If no one wants to share your snorkeling adventure, make sure you tell someone on shore where you want to snorkel (be sure you know your physical limits) and set a time when you will be back …and do report back.

 2. Sun protection

 The sun is strong in Fiji.
 Even on a cloudy day, you are likely to catch a sunburn if you go snorkeling without any sun protection.
 A long-sleeved shirt and Lycra pants will do the job of protecting your body.
 Use a baseball or swim cap for your head.
-Careful with sun lotion, if put on your face it might interfere with the sealing of the mask, therefore the mask might leak and the sun lotion might sting in your eyes if it mixes with saltwater.
+Careful with sun lotion, if put on your face it might interfere with the sealing of the mask, therefore, the mask might leak, and the sun lotion might sting in your eyes if it mixes with saltwater.

 3. Check equipment